Skip to main content

 Developing and Strengthening the Future Workforce of Arizona

-The Student Industry Partnership (SIP), developed by the Arizona Department of Education, is designed to deliver high-quality, inclusive education that equips learners with the knowledge, skills, and real-world experiences needed to succeed in Arizona's evolving workforce.
+The Student Industry Partnership (SIP) was developed by the Arizona Department of Education to deliver high-quality, inclusive education that equips learners with the knowledge, skills, and experiences needed to thrive in Arizona’s dynamic workforce—through strong educator support, industry alignment, and community collaboration.

 Why the Student Industry Partnership Matters